Maud Casey

 Creative Writing

-Maud Casey is the author of three novels, The Shape of Things to Come, Genealogy, The Man Who Walked Away; a collection of stories, Drastic; and a book of nonfiction,The Art of Mystery: The Search for Questions.
-She is the recipient of the Calvino Prize, a DC Commission on the Arts and Humanities Artist Fellowship, a Guggenheim Fellowship, the 2015 St. Francis College Literary Prize, and numerous international fellowships including, most recently, the BAU Institute at Camargo Summer Arts Residency Fellowship and a Bogliasco Foundation Fellowship.
-Her stories have appeared in The Threepenny Review, Prairie Schooner, The American Scholar, The Normal School, Forklift, Ohio, Bellevue Literary Journal, and American Fiction.
-Her book reviews and essays have appeared in The New York Times, Literary Imagination, Salon, A Public Space, and Post Road.
+Maud Casey is the author of four novels, The Shape of Things to Come, Genealogy, The Man Who Walked Away, City of Incurable Women; a collection of stories, Drastic; and a book of nonfiction,The Art of Mystery: The Search for Questions.
+She is the recipient of the Calvino Prize, a DC Commission on the Arts and Humanities Artist Fellowship, a Guggenheim Fellowship, the St. Francis College Literary Prize, and numerous international fellowships including, most recently a Bogliasco Foundation Fellowship.
+Her essays and stories have appeared in A Public Space, The American Scholar, Literary Imagination, The New York Times, and The Threepenny Review.
 She lives in Washington, D.C.

 Publications